 The City of Longmont has a long history of providing trash service to its residents dating back to 1948.
 Like many other Front Range communities, Longmont operated its own landfill up until 1992, but closed it when costs to operate the facility and permitting were no longer feasible.
-Longmont sanitation employees now haul trash daily to the Front Range Landfill in Erie, Colo.
+Longmont Waste Services employees now haul trash daily to the Front Range Landfill in Erie.
 Longmont added curbside recycling in the 1990s to divert recyclable materials as landfill space became scarce and costly.
-After numerous public hearings, Council passed an ordinance that will carry Longmont into the next era of solid waste service.
+After numerous public hearings, Council passed an ordinance that will carry Longmont into the next era of waste services.

 A Closer Look